 Moreover, database access should always be limited to what users need specifically.
 Many errors and lapses in BI security occur because users, even unintentionally, create gaps that hackers can exploit or corrupt data.
 By limiting who can manipulate the data and the database’s operating tools, administrators can greatly reduce the likelihood that they will be attacked.

 Constantly monitoring databases is also vital, as some of the most common attacks can be detected by unusual access attempts and interactions on the database servers themselves.
-Additionally, including physical protections can also eliminate many database security issues.Watch a Demo Back to Glossary
+Additionally, including physical protections can also eliminate many database security issues.Start Free Trial Back to Glossary